-The race to health is on and a lot of individuals are getting into the band wagon.
+The race to health is on and a lot of individuals are getting into the bandwagon.
 Some individuals do it to achieve a sexy human body, some individuals just do it because they are embarrassed with the body they have now, while others do it simply to remain fit and balanced.
-As such, many health schemes are out in the internet, in gyms, spas and health centres all over.
+As such, many health schemes are out on the internet, in gyms, spas and health centres all over.
 Some are too expensive to afford that one may even shed pounds just by trying to work out the money needed to pursue these health applications.

-One may not have to go to the gym or the spa or any health centre and spend much just to slim down to obtain that longed for sexy human body.
-There are many books available in the bookstore which offer diets which are convenient and for free, of course the books are not though.
-These diets, or diets are gaining immense popularity with so much publicity, testimonials and reviews that one may be confused which exactly to go by.
+One may not have to go to the gym or the spa or any health centre and spend much just to slim down to obtain that longed for a sexy human body.
+There are many books available in the bookstore which offer diets which are convenient and for free, of course, the books are not though.
+These diets or diets are gaining immense popularity with so much publicity, testimonials and reviews that one may be confused which exactly to go by.
 So before choosing which diet strategy to go by, try reading these summaries about the most popular diets out today.

 Atkins' New Diet Revolution by Dr. Low carb.
 This weight loss routine means eating more meat, protein and fats and eliminating sugars and carbohydrate.
 One can feast on veggies and meat but should fast on bread and rice.
 One is also not restricted against fat consumption so it is okay to pour in the salad dressing and freely spread on the butter.
-However, after the diet strategy plan, one may find himself lacking on fibre and calcium mineral yet higher in fat.
+However, after the diet strategy plan, one may find himself lacking in fibre and calcium mineral yet higher in fat.
 Consumption of entire and fruit are also limited.
 It is worth knowing that while this type of diet is effective, losing weight this way is not necessarily healthy.
-The health risks of a high fat diet, and the health risks associated with too much red meat and processed meat do not necessarily go away just because you are successfully losing weight.
+The health risks of a high-fat diet and the health risks associated with too much red meat and processed meat do not necessarily go away just because you are successfully losing weight.

 Eat More, Weigh Less by Dr. Ornish.
 Primarily vegetarian fare and strictly low-fat, this diet plan gives the go signal on the "glow" meals but alerts to look at it on non-fat milk products and egg whites.
-The diet strategy plan is poor in calcium and limits consumption of well balanced meals like seafoods and slender chicken.
+The diet strategy plan is poor in calcium and limits consumption of well-balanced meals like seafoods and slender chicken.

 Carbohydrate Addict's Diet by Dr. Heller.
 The diet plan strategy support low carbs consumption.
 It approves consuming meats, fruit and veg, milk products and grain products.
 However, the basis of this diet is a caution against taking in too much carb.

 Choose to Lose by Dr. Goor. restrains fat consumption.
 One is given a "fat" budget and he is given the liberty on how to spend it.
 It does not pressure the individual to look at his carbs consumption.
-Eating chicken and meat as well as low-fat milk products and seafoods is okay.
+Eating chicken and meat as well as low-fat milk products and seafood is okay.
 A go signal is also given on consuming veggies, fruit, cereals, bread and rice.
 The diet strategy plan is fairly balanced, with good volumes of fruit and veggies.

 The DASH Diet advocates reasonable volumes of fat and healthy meat consumption and higher on complex carbohydrates.
-Primarily designed to lower blood pressure levels, the diet strategy plan follows the pyramid food guide and motivates higher consumption of whole wheats as well as fruit and veg and low-fat milk products.
+Primarily designed to lower blood pressure levels, the diet strategy plan follows the pyramid food guide and motivates higher consumption of whole wheat as well as fruit and veg and low-fat milk products.